-- Clinical Guide to Probiotic Supplements Available in Canada, PDF version.
-2015 Edition.
-An independent tool for healthcare professionals, developed by the Alliance for Education on Probiotics (AEP) and made possible through an unrestricted education grant by Danone, Ferring Pharmaceuticals, Metagenics and P&G Professional.
-For an interactive version, free downloaded under the name Probiotic in App Store and Google Play.
+- Clinical Guide to Probiotic Supplements Available in United States.
+An independent tool for healthcare professionals, developed by the Alliance for Education on Probiotics (AEP) and made possible through unrestricted education grants from industry.

 Some companies know very little about the specific health effects of the bacteria they are selling.
 These products should not be called “probiotics,” since probiotics by definition must be shown to have health effects.
 Scientific studies are expensive to conduct, and not all companies sponsor them.
 If studies have not been conducted on a strain, it is not known if the strain can survive and function as a probiotic in the human body.
 A strain that has not been studied for human health effects might be effective.
 But such a product, in general, cannot be strongly recommended.
 It is best to purchase a product made by a trustworthy company that can provide documentation of the health effects important to you.